SamarthVD/File-Packer-Unpacker/README.md

 By using this project we can fetch data from all files and merge it into one file.
 As well as we can also extract all packed file whenever required.
 Platform required -
- Windows NT platform OR Linux
+ Windows NT platform OR Linux,
 User Interface
- Graphical User Interface
+ Graphical User Interface ,
 Technology used
- Java Programming
+ Java Programming.